melezhik/outthentic/README.md

 Regular expression should start with \`regexp:' marker.

-You may use \`(,)' symbols to capture sub-parts of matching strings, the captured chunks will be saved and could be used further,
+You may use \`(,)' symbols to capture sub-parts of matching strings, the captured chunks will be saved and could be used further.

 - **captures**